joachimruhs/myttaddressmap/Documentation/AdministratorManual/Index.rst

 The country selector in template AjaxSearch.html use 2 chars for the country.
 If you have inserted full country names in your tt_address records you have to change the select options in template AjaxSearch.html.

+To use your own mapIcons insert your mapIcons into the directory fileadmin/ext/myttaddressmap/Resources/Public/Icons.
+Insert in this directory your icons which then can be selected in your tt_address data records.

 When everything is ok - go test it...